julianobressan/atcm/README.md

 The queue resumes the flights registered, sorting acording the requirements on exercise description.

 System boot, halt or status normally are information that comes from a realtime consulting to Operational System, RPC call or other component.
 It is inappropriate to store the status of the system on database.
 So, for this exercise, I created a mock to system status, simulating a verification of status by simply reading a text file placed in system_info folder.
 Realize that this file is a result of a request for system status that is managed by a complex component.

+Operations with flights hypothetically cannot be performed if the system status is not online.
+To do that, you should boot the system first by calling the due endpoint.
+Other functions that depends only of database, like creating session, creating or listing aircrafts works even the system is offline, booting or halting.

 ## Third-part packages
 It was used the following packages in this software: